-Further details of the operation of the investment adjustment mechanism and the capital contributions adjustment mechanism are provided in section 5 of the Access Arrangement.
-For the purposes of this Access Arrangement Information, however, Western Power believes that the information presented above is sufficient to explain that Western Power has adopted an approach that is consistent with the Code.
+Further details of the operation of the investment adjustment mechanism and the capital contributions adjustment mechanism are provided in section 5 and Appendix 8 of the access arrangement.
+For the purposes of this access arrangement information, however, Western Power believes that the information presented above is sufficient to explain that Western Power has adopted an approach that is consistent with the Code and the Authority's Draft and Final Decisions.